Solene-Moine/databot/README.md

 ![DataBot Playground Screenshot](docs/source/img/playground_screenshot.png)

-But how you might be asking yourself, "how can you find the perfect dataset for my needs ?"
+But you might be asking yourself, "how can you find the perfect dataset for my needs ?"
-Look no further than **ParentBot** !
-Its features include:
+Look no further than **ParentBot**👴 !

-- I worked really hard on it

-- How to use it?
- - What's the answer when you don't have results?
- - What's the answer when you have results?
-What can you do next?
- - Describe how to add new URLs to look for datasets
+- 🔍 **Find the right dataset, instantly**.
+Just enter a few keywords, and ParentBot will track down the most relevant datasets from multiple Open Data Platforms.
+  - 🎯 **Precision search**.
+If too many results are found, ParentBot will ask follow-up questions to refine your search — so you don’t have to scroll endlessly!
+  - 📜 **Smart dataset previews**.
+Get concise summaries of each dataset before making your choice, saving you time and effort.
+  - 🤖 **One-click chatbot creation**.
+Found what you need?
+Just hit "Generate Bot", and DataBot will take over and analyze your selected datasets.
+- 🔄 **Synonym-powered search**.
+No matches?
+ParentBot suggests alternative keywords and related terms to help you uncover hidden gems.
+- 🌍 **Expandable access**.
+Need more sources?
+Easily integrate additional Open Data platforms in just a few steps ! (see Enhancement section)

-insert pretty screenshot here
+insert pretty screenshot here (need to see what several expanders look like, and what synonym proposition looks like)

 ## Requirements